-If you are looking at a show that is not held by one of these rightsholders, then you must check whether amateur performance rights are available, and that the ADC is able to livestream the show, as a password-protected, unique stream.
+If you are looking at a show that is not held by one of these rightsholders, then you must check whether amateur performance rights are available.

 Has the show been staged previously?

-The ADC has an active programme outside of term time and some of these shows are not on listed Camdram.
-If you are concerned about whether a show has been recently performed, please email firstname.lastname@example.org
+The ADC has an active programme outside of term time and a minority of these shows are not on listed Camdram.
+If you are concerned about whether a show has been recently performed, please email firstname.lastname@example.org.

 Applying to put on a show is a three-stage process.